Luos-io/Documentation/src/_pages/modules/modules_list/controlled-motor.md

----
-layout: post
-title:  "Controlled motor"
-date:   2019-03-15 17:58:00 +0100
-categories: -_modules_list
-tags: [sensor, interface]
----
-{% assign module = "Controlled-motor" %}
-{% include var.md %}

-# Introduction to the {{ module }} module type
+# Controlled-motor module type

 This module type allows to control a motor with a reduction and a sensor (usually called motor-reducer or speed-reducer).
 This module computes PID for speed, position and motion planning.

-You can find basic information about PID control here: [<big>An introduction to PID control with DC motor</big>](https://medium.com/luosrobotics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661), and a code example to tune your PID at the end of this page.
+You can find basic information about PID control here: <a href="https://medium.com/luosdeviceics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661" target="_blank">An introduction to PID control with DC motor</a>, and a code example to tune your PID at the end of this page.

-The {{ module }} module type has access to all common capabilities.
+Its type has access to all common capabilities.

 ### Modules’s type settings:

-<blockquote class="warning"><strong>Warning:</strong> This module doesn't save any of the following parameters, they must be set each time your module reboots.</blockquote><br />
+> **Warning:** This module doesn't save any of the following parameters, they must be set each time your module reboots.

 Before using your controlled motor module, you have to setup the resolution, motor reduction and eventually the wheel size, if you plan to use translation modes.
 To check the configuration, just make a complete turn on the motor shaft with your hand and check if the rotation position value is OK.